Disha Patani: Debut and early success (2015–2020)

 Patani found her commercial break with Neeraj Pandey's M.S.
 Dhoni: The Untold Story, a biographical sports film based on the life story of MS Dhoni, the former captain of the Indian Cricket Team along with Sushant Singh Rajput and Kiara Advani.
 She plays the role of Priyanka Jha, the girlfriend of Rajput's character who dies in a car accident.
 Directed by Neeraj Pandey, the film emerged as a major commercial success, earning over ₹2.16 billion.
 Taran Adarsh from Bollywood Hungama and Shubhra Gupta from The Indian Express both commended Patani on a strong debut.
 At the IIFA Awards, she won the IIFA Award for Star Debut of the Year – Female).
 She also featuredin Jackie Chan's Kung Fu Yoga, along with Sonu Sood.

 Patani starred opposite Tiger Shroff in Baaghi 2, the second instalment of the Baaghi franchise.
 Saibal Chatterjee of NDTV wrote, "Patani is a pretty sight all right but is only required to sleepwalk through her role".
 Grossing over ₹258 crore worldwide, the film ranks among the highest-grossing Hindi films of 2018.
 In 2019, Patani appeared in a brief role in the action drama film Bharat starring Salman Khan and Katrina Kaif.
 The film was a commercial success and one of the year's highest grosser.
 She began the new decade with Mohit Suri's action thriller film Malang co-starring Aditya Roy Kapur, Anil Kapoor and Kunal Khemu.
 Writing for Bollywood Hungama wrote that she, "gets the most screen time ever she looks gorgeous and delivers a heart-warming performance".
 It was a moderate commercial success.
 The following month, she appeared in a song for the film Baaghi 3, the third instalment of the Baaghi franchise.

-Career struggles (2021–present)
+Career downturn (2021–2025)

 In 2021, Patani reunited with Salman Khan as the leading lady in Prabhu Deva's Radhe, which was delayed by a year due to the COVID-19 pandemic.
 The film was released coinciding with Eid al-Fitr, as premium video on demand on Zee Plex through ZEE5.
 Although the film had strong viewership on OTT, it was panned by critics.
 In 2022, Patani played a proxy killer in Mohit Suri's psychological thriller Ek Villain Returns opposite John Abraham.
 It underperformed commercially.
 Sukanya Vema of Rediff dismissed Patani's character as derivative.